deeplearning4j/deeplearning4j/eigenvector.md

 ## Principal Component Analysis (PCA)

 PCA is a tool for finding patterns in high-dimensional data such as images.
+Old-school machine-learning aficionados occasionally use PCA to preprocess data for their neural networks.
+By centering,  rotating and scaling data, PCA reduces its dimensionality and can improve the neural network's convergence speed and the overall quality of results.

 To get to PCA, we’re going to quickly gloss some basic statistical ideas -- mean, standard deviation, variance and covariance -- so we can weave them together later.
 Their equations are closely related.